 "Hermione quick!"
 Ron sputtered, horrified.
 "Get some disinfectant or something!"

 Hermione glowered at him.
 "Oh hush, Ron!
 Harry most certainly does not need disinfectant!"
-She gave the redhead a demeaning look before turning to Harry.
-Her face immediately melted into desperation.
+She threw Ron a withering scowl before turning to Harry, her expression melting into desperation.
 "You are alright, aren't you Harry?"

 Hermione and Ron exchanged furtive glances.
 Hermione leaned towards him, her eyes gleaming brightly, as they often did when she was trying to figure something out.
 "Will you…tell us what happened?
 What did he say to you?"

 Harry could tell she was trying to choose her words carefully, and figured he should do so as well.
 "Well," his speech was slow, thoughtful, "at first, he asked what happened in the forest—"